THE TRADITIONAL COFFEE SHOP’S

 SIMPLE BUT EFFECTIVE

 Each coffee shop usually consisted of a single large roomed building filled with a few hand-made wooden tables and reed or rush-woven chairs.
-A large glass-fronted cupboard would store cups and glasses and before the advent of electric refrigeration, flat-lid units often containing large ice blocks, would be used to chill drinks and some foods.
-Most of these establishments also had a raised fireplace with a receptacle for charcoal, which was usually kept smouldering to constantly heat hot sand for coffee brewing.
+There would usually be a large glass-fronted cupboard that would store cups and glasses.
+Before the advent of electric refrigeration, flat-lid units often containing large ice blocks, would be used to chill drinks and some foods.
+Most of these establishments also had a raised fireplace with a receptacle for charcoal.
+This was usually kept smouldering to constantly heat hot sand for coffee brewing.

 A POPULAR PLACE

-Coffee shops became so popular in some villages that men would sometimes have to queue and wait for an empty chair to become available, prompting more to open.
-According to ‘A survey of rural life in Cyprus’ which was published by the British Government in 1930, the average amount of money spent by most Cypriots at their local coffee shop was around 10% of their annual income.
-The survey also stated that the district of Kyrenia had the greatest number of coffee houses in Cyprus in proportion to the island’s population and over the years, some of the larger villages and towns boasted several coffee shops.
-This saw each coffee shop begin to align itself with local sporting clubs, football teams or certain political movements giving their patrons a common theme of interests.Â
+Coffee shops became so popular in some villages that men would sometimes have to queue and wait for an empty chair to become available.
+This prompted more of them to open and according to ‘A survey of rural life in Cyprus’ which was published by the British Government in 1930, the average amount of money spent by most Cypriots at their local coffee shop was around 10% of their annual income.
+The survey also stated that the district of Kyrenia had the greatest number of coffee houses in Cyprus.
+This was set against the proportion to the island’s population.
+Over the years, some of the larger villages and towns boasted several coffee shops.
+Each one would align itself with local sporting clubs, football teams or certain political movements, giving their patrons a common theme of interests.Â

 A HUB OF ACTIVITY

-Traditionally, nearly all coffee shops in rural Cyprus were located in and around the main village square, along with other notable businesses, creating a hub of activity.
-Other businesses tried to be situated as close to a local coffee shop as possible and it would not be uncommon for the local grocery store, barbershop, bakery or butcher to be near one.
-Important meetings often took place at the local coffee shop and various moneylenders, masons, farmers, shepherds and merchants conducted their daily business there using these establishments as a platform to discuss prices or broker new business agreements.
+Traditionally, nearly all coffee shops in rural Cyprus were located in and around the main village square.
+They, along with other notable businesses, often created a hub of activity in the centre of the village.
+Coffee shops in earlier days also served as a hub for important people to meet.
+Meetings would often take place at the local coffee shop and these would typically involve village elders along with other notable people.
+It would not be uncommon for the local priest to visit some of his congregation at the coffee shop or a teacher to frequesnt the place with some of his students.
+Local policemen would use the coffee shop to meet regularly with rural constables.
+These were known as ‘Agrophylakes’.
+The village headman, known as the ‘Mukhtari’, and his assistants, known as ‘Azades’, who also acted as the local tax collectors, would also conduct some of their daily business at the village coffee shop.
+Various moneylenders, masons, farmers, shepherds and merchants also frequented village coffee shops, using them as a platform to discuss prices or broker new business agreements.
 Fruit and vegetable vendors would arrive by donkey and cart to sell their wares to the locals, as would wine and grain merchants.
-Bakers and confectioners would also frequent their local coffee shop on Sundays and during holidays, selling fresh pastries and other sweet delicacies to patrons.
-Coffee shops were also used as a forum for people to vote on important matters or to sign important documents or start new petitions with ample witnesses on hand and many disputes were often settled there.
+Bakers and confectioners would also frequent their local coffee shop on Sundays and during holidays, selling fresh pastries and other sweet delicacies.
+Coffee shops were also used as a forum for people to vote on important matters or to sign important documents in front of witnesses.

 A REGULAR HAUNT

-Cypriot men regularly visited their local coffee shop two or three times a day and they would spend their time smoking, drinking and playing some unique Cypriot card games, Cypriot versions of backgammon, chess and checkers.
-Loud sounds from patrons engrossed in these games would often be heard, as they shouted and clapped their hands loudly onto the table.
-The coffee shop also became a convenient place for passing travellers to stop for refreshments and meet with the residents and anyone seeking local information would normally start at the local coffee shop first.
+Cypriot men regularly visited their local coffee shop two or three times a day.
+They would spend their time smoking, drinking and playing some unique Cypriot card games.
+Cypriot versions of BACKGAMMON, chess and checkers were also played and loud sounds from patrons engrossed in these games would often be heard.
+The coffee shop also became a convenient place for passing travellers to stop for refreshments.
+Anyone seeking local information would normally start at the local coffee shop first.

 EVENTS & SHOWS